-This menu item opens the dialog window that allows importing XML file containing part of an inventory, i.e. one or more sectors, sub-sectors or IPCC categories, into the current inventory year of the currently open database.
+This menu item opens a dialog window that allows importing XML file containing worksheet data of one or more 2006 IPCC Categories for one or multiple Inventory Years, into the currently open database.

 Note: It is strongly advised to make a fresh backup of the database before doing any bulk-data operations, such as XML Import of worksheet data.